openbmc/openbmc/poky/documentation/ref-manual/variables.rst

          ${PN}-${PV}

    :term:`PACKAGE_ADD_METADATA`
-      This variable defines additional metdata to add to packages.
+      This variable defines additional metadata to add to packages.

       You may find you need to inject additional metadata into packages.
       This variable allows you to do that by setting the injected data as